TejasJagadeesh/data-512-a1/README.md

 The csv file is provided in this repository: [en-wikipedia_traffic_200712-201809.csv](https://github.com/TejasJagadeesh/data-512-a1/blob/master/en-wikipedia_traffic_200801-201709.csv)

+Note: The data from the Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not.

 ## Final Results

 The data was visualized using `matplotlib` as shown below: